O'Gorman Coach Builders: J.F. O'Gorman

 John F. O'Gorman was reared near Glennagat, close to New Inn, County Tipperary.
 He had two sons from his first wife, Margaret Smyth of Ardfinnan, County Tipperary (1878–1927).
 After her death he married again on 16 January 1929, Catherine O'Brien of Shanagolden, County Limerick (1902 – 20 October 1970) and they had 5 boys and 4 girls.
-Whilst in Clonmel, J.F.O'Gorman lived at: (1) 17 Dillon Street (He originally didn't have an 'O' in his surname) (2) 6 Prince Edward's Place (renamed to Dr Croke Place)(3) Sweetbriar Lodge (4) Prior Park House.
+Whilst in Clonmel, J.F.O'Gorman lived at: (1) 17 Dillon Street (He originally didn't have an 'O' in his surname) (2) 6 Prince Edward's Place (renamed to Dr Croke Place)(3) Sweetbriar Lodge (No. 36 Thomas Street, Clonmel East Urban) (4) Prior Park House.

 He became well known locally, for his business skills and entrepreneurship.
 In his obituary in The Nationalist, it describes him as having exceptional ability and he took a keen interest in the development of Irish industry generally and worked for its advancement for many years, especially in Clonmel.
 It also reported that he was largely responsible for the formation of the Irish Motor Traders' Association.
 A body now called SIMI, Society of the Irish Motor Industry, which was formed when the Society of the Irish Motor Traders Ltd and the Irish Motor Traders Association merged in 1968.

 In April 1925 a group of local business people including John F. O'Gorman established the Clonmel Chamber of Commerce — J.F.
 O'Gorman was elected as their first president.
 William Magner (famous for Magners cider manufactured in Clonmel) was elected as vice president.